 Once you've signed up for an account, you can run the editor in Chrome, Firefox, Safari or Opera – or any derivative thereof.

 Gravit’s basic vector toolset includes Pen, Line, Knife, Slice and Bezigon tools.
 You can create shapes including rectangles, ellipses, triangles, polygons, and stars, plus there are layers, auto-shapes, live filters and path editing modes.
-There are also good typography tools, paste-inside support, all wrapped up in an intuitive user interface.
+There are also good typography tools, paste-inside support, all wrapped up in a well designed interface.

 You can export your graphics in JPG, PNG, or SVG format, or save your work online and retrieve it later.

-Gravit might not be as powerful or feature-rich as Illustrator but is a very capable alternative, and its browser-based nature gives it an edge.
+Gravit might not be as powerful or feature-rich as Illustrator, but it's a very capable alternative, and its browser-based nature gives it an edge.

 Try it online: Gravit

-A slimline vector editor available as both desktop software and a web app
+A slimline vector editor available for your browser or desktop

 Vectr is a free cross-platform program that you can use used to create and edit vector graphics, either on your desktop (versions are available for Windows, Mac, Linux and ChromeOS), or in any modern browser.

-It’s intuitive to use and the learning curve is small... and that’s no accident.
-“Design software shouldn’t bring people a sense of struggle, yet that’s exactly how the troublesome design software we grew up on made us feel,” its makers say on their website.
-So they’ve produced a tool that’s been purposely pared down, to make it easy to pick up and run with.
+Vectr is intuitive to use, with a shallow learning curve.
+“Design software shouldn’t bring people a sense of struggle, yet that’s exactly how the troublesome design software we grew up on made us feel,” says its developer, who has created this pared-back vector editor with accessibility in mind.

 Try it online: Vectr